quyendang/OpenCore-Guide/README.md

 # 8. Platforminfo

+* This section used be filled in correctly to avoid errors, if using non automatic setup make sure (DATA, BOOLEAN, STRING) types are set as shown in the ```Sampleconfig.plist```

-**Automatic**: NO (setting YES will provide default values from the Generic section, which in some cases may be acceptable).
+**Automatic**: NO (setting YES will provide default values from the Generic section, which in some cases may be acceptable, also maybe required when booting a fresh install from createinstallmedia USB).

 **Generic**: